 This year, SPI hosted its third “Customer Success Conference” on the 18th and 19th of April in Brussels.

-Creating an environment where clients can discuss, collaborate and share best practices or lessons learned with their like-minded colleagues is crucial to continue being up-to-date and relevant in a fast-evolving field.
+Creating an environment where clients can discuss, collaborate and share best practices or lessons learned from their like-minded colleagues is crucial to continue being up-to-date and relevant in a fast-evolving field.

 This year the agenda consisted of: